Heartworm Treatment in Dogs

 If Interceptor (milbemycin oxime) at normal doses, or Heartgard at high doses, is used to kill microfilariae following heartworm treatment, anaphylactic shock can occur, especially in dogs with high microfilariae counts.
 This treatment is best done at the veterinarian’s office under close observation for any adverse reaction.

 Treatment for heartworm infection is one area where conventional veterinary medicine offers valuable options.
-Whether you elect to do the fast-kill method using Immiticide, or the slow-kill method using monthly Heartgard, either is preferable to leaving the dog untreated, or using unproven, alternative methods that may have no effect or even be harmful.
+Whether you elect to do the fast-kill method using Immiticide, or the slow-kill method using monthly Advantage Multi or Heartgard, either is preferable to leaving the dog untreated, or using unproven, alternative methods that may have no effect or even be harmful.
 Giving doxycycline for four weeks (repeated yearly as long as the dog is still infected) can also reduce the risk of both heartworms and their treatment, no matter what method is used.

 This is also a situation where steroids and antibiotics can be lifesavers, when used judiciously during treatment.